Capture

 What This Means for You

 • If you're hosting any event — wedding, party, conference, or celebration — set up a Capture gallery and display the QR code where guests will see it.
-Expect 60-80% participation vs. 10-20% with cloud albums.
+Hosts consistently report 3-5x more photo contributions compared to cloud albums or group chats.

 • Announce it during the event: 'Scan the QR code to share your photos with us.'
 This simple prompt can double the number of contributions.